BeppiMenozzi/TriStateToggleButton/README.md

             app:tbIsMidSelectable="false"
      />

-To have a twp-states toggle button, with an undefined starting value:
+To have a two-states toggle button, with an undefined starting value:

      <it.beppi.tristatetogglebutton_library.TriStateToggleButton
             android:layout_width="80dp"